krgross/bma590-course-notes/docs/06-HierarchicalModels.md

 ## fm6    8 96.373 110.83 -40.186    80.373 0.0454  1     0.8312
 ```

 Both AIC and the LRT suggest that the model with only random intercepts provides the most parsimonious fit.
-Let's take a closer look at that fit
+Let's take a closer look at that model:

 ``` r